Nick's Picks

 Alla Rampa

-My take: Tucked behind the Spanish Steps in Piazza Mignanelli, the kind of place that is easy to walk past.
+My take: Behind the Spanish Steps in Piazza Mignanelli.
 Antipasto bar right when you walk in, packed with locals despite how close it is to one of the most touristed spots in Rome.
-The pastas are amazing and the osso bucco was full of flavor.
+The pastas are dialed in and the osso bucco is what you should get.
+Pompi is a few blocks away for tiramisù after.
+It really is the best in Rome.

 Dinner Favorites